stuartellis/multiform/README.md

 ### Visual Studio Code

-This project includes the configuration for a [Development Container](https://containers.dev/).
+This project includes the configuration for a [development container](https://containers.dev/).
 This means that Visual Studio Code and Visual Studio can set up a working environment for you on any operating system.

 To run the project on Visual Studio Code: